desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 # Possible Extensions

-The mechanism described in (#signaling) provides a public, authenticated, in-band, unidirectional channel through which the Child DNS Operator can publish information on the zones it serves.
+The mechanism described in (#signalingnames) provides a public, authenticated, in-band, unidirectional channel through which the Child DNS Operator can publish information on the zones it serves.